angular-ui/ui-grid/CONTRIBUTING.md

-# New Issues are for bug repors or feature requests only!!
-Questions on how to use the grid should be posted to Stack Overflow or Gitter.
+# New Issues are for bug reports or feature requests only!!
+Questions on how to use the grid should be posted to Stack Overflow or Gitter https://gitter.im/angular-ui/ui-grid.

 # Contributing to UI Grid